VIDA-NYU/bdi-viz-manual/content/docs/get-started/upload-your-data.md

 ---
 weight: 100
 title: "Upload Your Data"
-description: "Start a new schema matching task by upload your data files."
+description: "Begin a new schema matching task by uploading your dataset files."
 icon: "upload"
 date: "2025-04-19T13:38:17-04:00"
-lastmod: "2025-04-19T13:38:17-04:00"
+lastmod: "2025-04-21T11:00:00-04:00"
 draft: false
 toc: true
 ---

-## Start a New Matching Task
+## 1. Start a New Matching Task

-Click the rightmost button labeled "New Matching Task" to begin.
-This will open the file upload interface (see screenshot below).
+To begin, click the **"New Matching Task"** button located on the far right of the navigation bar.
+This will open the upload interface.

 ![new-matching-task-gif](images/new-matching-task.gif)

-You will see three drop boxes stacked from top to bottom:
+The interface presents three drop zones:

-- **Source CSV File** – for your raw dataset
+1. **Source CSV File** – Your input dataset

-- **Target CSV File** – for the reference standard dataset
+2. **Target CSV File** – The standardized reference dataset

-- **Target Schema JSON File** – for metadata and attribute definitions
+3. **Target Schema JSON File** – Metadata for interpreting the reference schema

-To begin exploring schema matches, you’ll first need to upload these three types of files.
-These provide the information needed to visualize and compare your source dataset with a standardized target schema.
+These files are essential for initiating schema matching and visual comparison.

+---

+## 2. Upload Required Files

-## Upload Source CSV File (Required)
+### A. Source CSV File (Required)

-Select a local .csv file that contains your raw or unaligned biomedical dataset.
+Upload a `.csv` file containing your unstructured or raw biomedical dataset.
+This will be used as the basis for matching.

-Example:
+**Example:**

 | Case_ID | Gender  | Ethnicity_Self_Identify | Path_Stage_Reg_Lymph_Nodes_pN |
 |---------|---------|-------------------------|-------------------------------|